KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/setup/README.md

 1. Open a file explorer and navigate to your home directory.
    {% hint style="tip" %}
-Your home directory is typically `/users/yourname` on a Mac or `C:/Users/yourname` on a Windows machine.
+Your home directory is typically `/users/<your user name>` on a Mac or `C:/Users/<your user name>` on a Windows machine.

-**Windows users**- You can navigate to your home directory by typing `%USERPROFILE%` in the file location bar and press `Enter`.
+**Windows users**- You can navigate to your home directory by typing `%USERPROFILE%` in the file location bar and pressing `Enter`.
    {% endhint %}

+1. Find and navigate into the "CodingAndCocktails" folder you created as part of your tools setup.

 1. Create a folder named "session2".